eduncan911/eduncan911.github.io/source/_posts/2014-07-11-key-based-ssh-logins-with-putty.markdown

 categories: [software, tools]
 tags: [PuTTY, SSH, Linux]
 ---
-All too often I keep Googling this procedure to sign into SSH terminals with certificate keys instead of passwords since I've been switching to Linux for development.
+All too often I keep Googling this procedure to sign into SSH terminals with certificate keys since I've been switching to Linux for development.
 Like my previous post on how to [Create a Bootable USB Drive with Windows](/blog/archives/create-a-bootable-usb-drive-with-windows.html), I felt it was time to write my own step-by-step guide for my future reference.

 First, let me explain why I do this.